• Skip to primary navigation

 Instructions

-• Wash the green onions and thoroughly pat dry with paper towels.
-Trim off the roots, vertically split each stalk down the middle, and chop into 2-inch-long pieces.
-Transfer into a large mixing bowl.
+• Prep your green onions by washing and thoroughly drying them with paper towels to prevent steaming.
+Trim roots, split stalks vertically down the middle, cut into 2-inch pieces, and place in a large mixing bowl.

-• Transfer the pancake to a cutting board and slice with a sharp knife into small pieces.
+• Transfer the finished pancake onto a clean cutting board and cut into bite-sized squares using a sharp knife.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!